0xSojalSec/HACKING-LLM/README.md

 ## ❓ FAQ

 **Q: Which branch should I use?**
 A: Use the main branch for general scraping and Tor support.
-Use the [Scrapeless integration branch](https://github.com/itsOwen/CyberScraper-2077/tree/CyberScrapeless-2077) for enterprise-grade scraping with automatic CAPTCHA solving and anti-bot bypassing.
+Use the [Scrapeless integration branch](https://github.com/0xsojalsec/HACKING-LLM/tree/HACKING-LLM) for enterprise-grade scraping with automatic CAPTCHA solving and anti-bot bypassing.

-**Q: Is CyberScraper 2077 legal to use?**
+**Q: Is HACKING-LLM legal to use?**
-A: CyberScraper 2077 is designed for ethical web scraping.
+A: HACKING-LLM 2077 is designed for ethical web scraping.
 Always ensure you have the right to scrape a website and respect their robots.txt file.

 **Q: Can I use this for commercial purposes?**
 A: Yes, under the terms of the MIT License.
 The Scrapeless integration branch is particularly well-suited for commercial use with its enterprise-grade features.